santhosht99/sql_project/README.md

 	join canvas_size cs on cs.size_id::text=ps.size_id
 	where ps.rnk=1;
 ```
-### 6. Delete duplicate records from work table
+### 6. Delete duplicate records from work table.
 ```sql
 select work_id ,count(work_id) from work group by work_id; -- NO DUPLICATE

 delete from work where work_id not in (select min(work_id) from work group by work_id); --IF ANY DUPLICATES
 ```

-### 7. Identify the museums with invalid city information in the given dataset
+### 7. Identify the museums with invalid city information in the given dataset.
 ```sql
 select * from museum where city ~ '[0-9]';
 ```